Skip to main content

 With the limbs, sense organs and brain having to work in synchrony, these traditional skills like drawing Kolam, stringing garlands, etc that we have inherited over generations as a part of our splendid culture and heritage, pave way to all round development in one’s life.
 It is a popular saying that a small change in daily habits can bring great improvement to overall character and personality.
 Handling flowers instils in one, tenderness and patience.
 If practicing this relaxing art, can turn us into soft and pleasant individuals, what more reward do we need!
 Hence, it is time we get back to our roots and explore our traditional value system backed up with such great art forms.
 We welcome you all to come, join and joyfully learn this sacred art form at the holy ambience of Vivekananda House.

-• DAY 1 & DAY 2 : Basic Saram, types of Veni, Dindu Malai with thread and banana fibre, Different patterns of stringing garlands, Thoranams with coconut and mango leaves, etc
+• Workshop Contains: Basic Saram, Types of Veni, Dindu Malai with thread or banana fibre, Different patterns of stringing garlands, Thoranams with Coconut and Mango leaves

 Available Batches: